 - 1 cup chopped onion (I use 1/4 cup minced)

-- 1 lb ground beef (or other meat or even chicken.
-See below for vegan option.)
+- 1 lb ground beef (any ground meat works well.
+See notes for vegan option)

 - 1/8 tsp pepper (omit for AIP)